-Y. Masuda has already made a request to Japanese funding agencies for \$2.4M CAD, over the next four years, for the main components of the UCN source itself.
-These include mainly those items displayed schematically in Fig. 6, which are:
+Y. Masuda has already made a request to Japanese funding agencies for \$3.1M, over the next four years, for the main components of the UCN source itself.
+These include mainly those items displayed schematically in Fig. 5, which are:

-- the 3 He cryostat
+- the 3He cryostat

 - a 3He gas circulator

 - pumps

 - the He-II bottle (UCN production volume)

-- UCN guides to the experimental port

-- a GM cryostat for the 20 K LD_2

 - a 4He isotopic purification system